Iceland: South Coast Explorer w/ Becoming an Outdoors Woman – (July 12th – 20th, 2019)

 Guide / Icelandic Mountain Guides

-Kristin (pronounced: kristEEn) has lived in Iceland her entire life, except for the two years she spent in the USA.
+Kristin (kristeen) has lived in Iceland her entire life, except for the two years she spent in the USA.
 Kristin loves all kinds of sports, including skiing, cross country skiing, mountain skiing, and alpine skiing and sharing her passion about Iceland with others.
-She is one of the few women to have hiked across Iceland fording rivers, remote highlands, glaciers, and mountains.
-Additionally, she is an aesthetician and teaches pilates.
-Kristin’s secret to health is: “always take the stairs.”
-Our participants love Kristin’s humor, caring guiding style, and fun personality.
+She is one of a small group of women who hike across Iceland over 30 days time.
+Additionally, she is an aesthetician and teaches Pilates.
+Kristin's secret to health is, "to always take the stairs."
+Our participants love Kristin's humor, caring guide style, and fun personality.

 ►Where Do We Stay?

 ►Day 1: Arrival at the Keflavik International Airport (KEF)

 Arrival at Keflavik airport anytime that is most convenient and economical for you.
 Transfer to Reykjavik is not included but we will help participants arrange transportation.
 Meet and greet.
 Introductions and a walking tour of Iceland’s largest city.
 Dinner in town (not included) and overnight in guesthouse.
 Overnight at Reykavik.